ExplicITConsulting/set-outlooksignatures.com/support.md

   </p>
 subtitle: |
   <p class="subtitle is-3 has-text-white">
-    We have got you covered.
+    Passing on our experience to you
   </p>
 description: |
   Get fee-based support.
 We have got you covered.